hethon/Food-Ordering-System/README.md

 # How to Run the Food Ordering System Project

 ## Prerequisites
-1. Ensure you have Python 3.7 or above installed on your machine.
+1. Ensure you have Python 3.8 or above installed on your machine.
-2. Install the required system dependencies:
-   - SQLite (for database support).
-   - Virtualenv (optional but recommended for creating isolated environments).

 ## Setting Up the Project